 The declared services are the wastewater reticulation networks that form part of the Bondi, Malabar and North Head WWTS.
-These networks are physically separate and drain to geographically distinct areas.
+These three networks are physically separate and drain to geographically distinct areas.
 The reticulation networks are made up of not only pipes and pumps, but also many other features you would expect in modern wastewater transport systems such as telemetry, odour and corrosion mitigation systems and wet weather overflow assets and other abatement measures (such as storage tunnels).
 The WWTPs at Bondi, Malabar and North Head that service each network are not included as declared services.
 Third party access seekers would need to organise alternate treatment services located near the three reticulation networks.
-The Bondi, Malabar and North Head WWTPs are primary treatment plants and discharge to the ocean via the deep ocean outfalls that extend up to 3.7 km from the coastline.
 Figure 8 shows a map of these systems.